-Table 4-6 shows the average ratings and overall report card grade for the City's water system.
+Table 4-7 shows the average ratings and overall report card grade for the City's water system using a five point system.
 This initial report has considered age, material type and diameter (capacity) of pipe as well as perceived or reported physical condition in the assessment.
 These values may be adjusted as appropriate, as more information is gathered, or as the City upgrades the asset.